ql229/ManyStats/README.md

 Step 2: Prepare the parameters file :

-For each statistical test, an user need to create a parameter file in excel which will be used by Many Stats functions.
+For each statistical test, an user need to create a parameter file in excel which will be used by ManyStats functions.
 The file will be in CSV format and can also be generated automatically.

 Step 3: Use the function :